Real-Time Stochastic Terrain Mapping and Processing for Autonomous Safe Landing: Real-Time Safety Safety Evaluation

 However, using the maximum elevation within the lander footprint does not guarantee the conservative roughness evaluation.
 The roughness is defined by the distance between the local elevation and the landing plane.
 Unless the landing plane is completely flat, i.e., perpendicular to the vertical axis, the separation distance from the terrain depends on the horizontal coordinate.
 This is also immediate from the roughness equation of Eq. \eqref{eq:rghns}.
 Figure \ref{fig:counter-example} shows a counter-example; rock A has a higher elevation but results in smaller roughness than rock B, i.e., $z_A > z_B$ but $r(\theta, \gamma_A)<r(\theta, \gamma_B)$.

 Therefore, in our baseline HD algorithm, the probability of roughness safety is evaluated for all pixels within the lander footprint for each orientation across the DEM.
 Given the number of pixels for a unit length, denoted by $p$, the algorithm's complexity is $O(p^5)$, which is still the same as the ALHAT HD algorithm~\cite{johnson2022OPTIMIZATIONLIDARBASED}.
+For the scalability of HD algorithms, see Appendix \ref{appdx: scalability} as well.